-NOTE: depending on the result of overall evaluation, only one registration option will be supported.

 General 5GC NF failure handling procedure applies to the NWDAF shutdown case.
 If the 1st level NWDAF detects the shutdown of a 2nd level NWDAF, it can select another applicable 2nd level NWDAF.
-In case of no applicable 2nd level NWDAF can be found, if possible, the 1st level NWDAF performs data analytics by itself, otherwise, the 1st level NWDAF:
+In case of no applicable 2nd level NWDAF can be found, if possible, the 1st level NWDAF performs data analytics by itself.

-- updates the NRF to remove the unsupported Analytics ID; and

-- sends an error response to the consumer NF(s) if subscription and/or request corresponding to the unsupported Analytics ID exists.

-When NWDAF service consumer discovers a 1st level NWDAF via NRF, the NWDAF service consumer subscribes to the 1st level NWDAF for analytics, the 1st level NWDAF could further subscribe to the 2nd level NWDAF(s) for help.
+An NF (including 1st level NWDAF) queries NRF for NWDAF discovery.
+NRF returns the NWDAFs which fully match the request factors.
+The NF can also provide to NRF its intention to discover all NWDAFs which can assistant the analytics by a "discover NWDAFs for assistance" indication.
+For example, when a NF requests for Analytic ID1 and TAI1+TAI2…+TAIn, NRF returns the 1st level NWDAF info which supports Analytic ID1 and serves TAI1+TAI2…+TAIn, but when the 1st level NWDAF provides Analytic IDs and TAI1+TAI2…+TAIn and the "discover NWDAFs for assistance" indication to NRF, NRF returns all the 2nd level NWDAFs with the same Analytics ID but covering subset area (e.g. only serves TAI1+TAI2, or only serves TAI3) or serving specific NF(s). if the NWDAF service consumer subscribes to the 1st level NWDAF for analytics, the 1st level NWDAF could further subscribe to the 2nd level NWDAF(s) for help.

 NOTE: The data collection for 1st level NWDAF follows the conclusion of KI#1.
 The 2nd level NWDAF could collect data directly from the NF that it serves, if the analytics at 2nd level NWDAF needs to collect data from other NFs, it also follows the conclusion of KI#1It does not exclude the possibility for a 2nd level NWDAF to consume services provided by other NFs than the NF it serves.

-Moreover, some of 2nd level NWDAFs may be providing different type of analytics but can help each other, if they registered with the same 1st level NWDAF, the 1st level NWDAF could control the cooperation between different 2nd level NWDAFs.
-When a 1st level NWDAF subscribe to a 2nd level NWDAF for analytics report, it could provide assistant information for the cooperation between the different 2nd level NWDAFs.
-The assistant information includes the NWDAF identifier and Analytics ID of another 2nd level NWDAF.
-With the assistant information, the 2nd level NWDAF could subscribe to the assistant NWDAF, and produces the analytics report with the help of the assistant NWDAF.
+Moreover, some of NWDAFs may be providing different type of analytics but can help each other, in this case, if the NF requests for NWDAF discovery with "discover NWDAFs for assistance" indication, NRF additionally returns the NWDAFs info with different Analytic IDs which could assistant the analytics.

 Figure 6.11.1-1: Two-level hierarchical NWDAF Architecture